elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     kvg 3 0 0 wz--n- 7.83g 7.83g

-First let&#8217;s remove all the Physical Volumes from this Volume Group and then remove the Volume Group.
+First let's remove all the Physical Volumes from this Volume Group and then remove the Volume Group.
 Here are the three partitions inside the Volume Group:

     [root@rhel01 ~]# pvs
     PV VG Fmt Attr PSize PFree